source-data/the-turron-experiment/report.md

 ## Conclusions

 * There is no big difference in liking or general scoring between cheap and expensive turrón
-* There is no effect of fasting on turrón scoring
+* We found a negative correlation between fasting time and scoring, reaching significance in visual appeal
 * The sweetness question was too ambiguous
 * Non-naive tasters tended to be better at guessing which was the expensive variant
 * Female participants tended to generally score better for texture and visual
 * Most participants were coherent in their scoring-guessing
 * Most people at EMBO have breakfast bw 7-9am
-* Some people cannot process information on our ballots
+* Some people could not process information on our ballots